 New Hampshire Innovation Studios

 Depending on the goals of our partners, Discover and Learn Days can take many formats.
 Innovation Studios are one example.
-Launched in partnership with the New Hampshire Department of Education and the New Hampshire Learning Initiative, Innovation Studios are day-long workshops at New Hampshire schools that focus on exposing educators and school leaders to innovation happening in their own backyard.
-Participants explore cutting-edge learning environments that foster personalization, competency-based learning, student voice and choice, and autonomy and then go on to design and build their own prototypes.
+Launched in partnership with the New Hampshire Department of Education and the New Hampshire Learning Initiative, Innovation Studios are half-day workshops at New Hampshire schools that focus on exposing educators and school leaders to innovation happening in their own backyard.
+Participants explore cutting-edge learning environments that foster personalization, competency-based learning, and student agency and then go on to design prototypes to bring these innovations back to their schools.

 Public Will Through Community Engagement

 The genesis of Innovation Studios came from New Hampshire's state educational vision, called NH Vision 2.0, which laid out the foundational goals for the state in 2016 and beyond.
-One main goal of the vision is to engage New Hampshire communities in authentic ways to transform schools in a way that makes sense for the kids and families attending them.
+One main goal of the vision, is to engage New Hampshire communities in transforming schools in ways that make sense for the kids and families attending them.
 The NH 2.0 visioning team of state officials, educators, district leaders, business and non-profit organizations, 2Rev, and others, realized that it's more powerful to help communities create solutions that fit their distinct needs rather than coming to them with an answer.
-These studios are one way this work is unfolding -- sparking and encouraging innovation by sharing ideas and approaches that are working in real schools with real kids.
+These studios are one mode for how this is unfolding—sparking and encouraging innovation by sharing ideas and approaches that are working in real schools with real kids.

 Innovation Studios support deep connections in communities.